skverall/CAR-CRM-V2/web/expenses-app/README.md

 - CSV export with current filters
 - Dashboard with aggregated views
 - Inline charts for categories and months
+- Quick date presets (This month / Last month / This year)
+- Investors page with totals and link to filtered expenses

 ## Getting Started